 8 - Pork Rinds

-These flavored pork rinds are packaged in individual 0.7 ounce packs and is a great zero carb snack to carry with you.
+These flavored pork rinds are packaged in individual 0.7-ounce packs and are a tremendous zero-carb snack to carry with you.

 I like the rosemary and Sea salt flavor, but they are also available in Malabar black pepper and Habanero.

 9 - Ketone Sachets

 Exogenous ketones give you fast energy and are the perfect keto snack for hikers.

 These sachets are expensive, so I only use them when hiking.
 If you travel a lot for work, they can also be helpful.

 Many snacks listed above in the Keto Snacks to Make at Home section are ideal on-the-go snacks.